Deadline for submitting proposals has been extended to 15 JULY 2022

 Presenters who cannot use the START system, or prefer not to do so, have the option to submit their proposals and the requested documents (200 words short abstract, 750 words extended abstract, short biography and photo) directly by emailing submissions(at)asling.org.

-- 1 June 2022 – Deadline for abstracts and papers and workshop and discussion panel proposals
+- 15 July 2022 (extended from 1 June and again from 30 June) – Deadline for abstracts and papers and workshop and discussion panel proposals (for deadline for Posters, see below)